jbilander/JavaFx-structure-demo/README.md

 compile and package with Maven/Java 9 SDK
 * mvn package<br />

-Please not that you have to do `mvn install` first on `Puddle` and `sqlite-jdbc-sqlcipher` projects so that the depending jars is installed in your .m2 maven repo.
+Please note that you have to do `mvn install` first on `sqlite-jdbc-sqlcipher` projects so that the depending jar is installed in your .m2 maven repo.

 <h4> Create a reduced native runtime image with jlink </h4>